Diving horse

-A diving horse is an attraction that was popular in North America in the mid-1880s, in which a horse would dive into a pool of water, sometimes from as high as 60 feet.
+A diving horse is an attraction that was popular in North America from the mid-1880s till the mid-20th century and occasionally thereafter, in which a horse would be dropped headfirst into a pool of water, sometimes from as high as 60 feet.

 History

 William "Doc" Carver "invented" horse-diving exhibitions.
-Allegedly, in 1881 Carver was crossing a bridge over Platte River (Nebraska) which partially collapsed.
-His horse fell/dived into the waters below, inspiring Carver to develop the diving horse act.
-Carver trained various animals and went on tour.
-His son, Al Floyd Carver, constructed the ramp and tower and Lorena Carver was the first rider.
-Sonora Webster joined the show in 1924.
-She later married Al Floyd Carver.
+Allegedly, in 1881 Carver was crossing a bridge over Platte River (Nebraska) when it partially collapsed.
+His horse fell in divelike manner into the waters below, inspiring Carver to develop the diving horse act.
+He trained various animals and went on tour.
+His son, Al Floyd Carver, constructed the ramp and tower, and Lorena Carver was the first rider.
+Sonora Webster joined the show in 1924 and later married Al Floyd Carver.
 The show became a permanent fixture at Atlantic City's popular venue Steel Pier.
 There, Sonora, Al and Lorena continued the show following his death.

 In 1931, Sonora and her horse Red Lips lost their balance on the platform.
-Sonora survived the fall, but was blinded due to detached retinas in both eyes as a result of keeping her eyes open.
-She continued horse-diving while blind.
-A film based on her life, Wild Hearts Can't Be Broken, was released in 1991 and was based on her memoir A Girl and Five Brave Horses.
+Sonora survived the fall, but was permanently blinded by detached retinas in both eyes as a result of keeping her eyes open.
+She continued horse-diving until 1942 and later wrote a memoir, published as A Girl and Five Brave Horses.
+A film loosely based on her life, Wild Hearts Can't Be Broken, was released in 1991.

 In Lake George, New York, the Magic Forest theme park hosted a diving horse feature beginning in 1977, originally featuring a horse named Rex, later replaced by a gelding named Lightning.
 The manager stated, "There is no rider, no prods, no electrical jolts, and no trap doors."
 The theme park was purchased in 2018 and re-opened as Lake George Expedition Park, without horse diving.